IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/README.md

 ## Limitations :

-MSSQL auditing only supports error logs for following two groups:
+	• MSSQL auditing only supports error logs for following two groups:
 		a.
 FAILED_DATABASE_AUTHENTICATION_GROUP: Indicates that a principal tried to log on to a contained database and failed.
 Events in this class are raised by new connections or by connections that are reused from a connection pool.
 		b.
 FAILED_LOGIN_GROUP: Indicates that a principal tried to log on to SQL Server and failed.
 Events in this class are raised by new connections or by connections that are reused from a connection pool.
-	c.
-The mssql plug-in does not support IPV6.
+	• The mssql plug-in does not support IPV6.
+	• For guardium version 11.4 and below, incorrect value of session start time in report is known issue.
+	• Currently load balancing is not supported.

 # Configuring the MSSQL filters in Guardium